learning-zone/javascript-basics/README.md

 * Maintained at page level only.
 * View state can only be visible from a single page and not multiple pages.
-* Information stored on the client’s end only.
+* Information stored on the client\'s end only.
 * View state will retain values in the event of a postback operation occurring.
 * View state is used to allow the persistence of page-instance-specific data.